jackswank/Portfolio/README.md

 * Coded in C++.
 * Utilizes public and private access specifiers.
 * Has three different levels of difficulty.
-* Loops until user decides to quit.
+* Loops until the user decides to quit.

 ![](/images/Guessing_Game_Photo.png)